-Hematoxylin and eosin histopathological examination of the paraffin jellyrolled spleen was done.
-Samples founded with highly-blood foci (bleeding), highly infiltration with lymphocytes, also section exhibit highly proliferative cells with abnormal blood collections in both groups treated with Xenical and Lipo-6, in comparative to normal spleen (figure 3), It was plausible to assume that the increase in the concentration of these stimulants open the possibility of negative effects on blood pressure (32) which may result in bleeding because of how the Central Nervous System (CNS) reacts to caffeine and other stimulant substances.
-According to Seifert et al. (33), taking the dietary supplement Acceleron® for 24 hours at dosages of 52 mg of p-synephrine and 704 mg of caffeine had no negative effects on blood pressure (BP) or heart rate (HR).
+exhibit highly proliferative cells with abnormal blood collections in both groups treated with Xenical and Lipo-6,in comparative to normal spleen (Fig. 3), It was plausible to assume that the increase in the concentration of these stimulants open the possibility of negative effects on blood pressure [32] which may result in bleeding because of how the Central Nervous System (CNS) reacts to caffeine and other stimulant substances.
+According to Seifert et al. [33], taking the dietary supplement Acceleron® for 24 h at dosages of 52 mg of p-synephrine and 704 mg of caffeine had no negative effects on blood pressure (BP) or heart rate (HR) (see Fig. 4).